 I’ve had the opportunity to do a whole range of projects which keeps things interesting!
-But, when pressed, I’m most interested in telling illustrated stories and imaging and creating the world that the characters live in.
-That could be a picture book, an illustrated classic like Alice in Wonderland, or it could be a grown up book (Camping, anyone?) with all sorts of illustrations.
-It also means something like a board or card game or a non-fiction nature kit for kids.
+But, I’m most interested in telling illustrated stories and creating worlds for characters to live in.
+That could be a picture book, an illustrated classic like Alice in Wonderland, or a grown up book with all sorts of illustrations.
+It also means something like a board or card game.
 There’s so many stories to tell in so many forms, and it’s really cool to be able to explore those worlds.

 And the real truth of it?
 Working with fun passionate people to solve creative puzzles is the most fun thing ever.

 What are some of your other interests?

 I've loved reading since I was a kid and am happier when a book is nearby.
 Old picture books especially with limited color are always a fav.
 I enjoy a complicated character, good YA fantasy, or memoir.
 My favorite book I’ve read in recent years is The Starless Sea.
 Rarely have I met a craft I don't like and some day I really want to get seriously into quilting.
 And I'm kinda a big nerd and love podcasts, TV, and movies way too much.
 Being in nature and passing on that love to my kiddo is really important.
 It’s so strange that his view of nature will be so different than my New England woodsy roots.
 His will be cacti and big skies.

 What are your favorite mediums and tools?